chrisspencer1013/NHacks_Android/README.md

     int computerInt = rand.nextInt(2); //Random int from 0 to 2 (inclusive)
 ```

-Instead of using if/elseif logic, do we have any other options for assigning a string based upon which integer was picked by the computer?
+Instead of using if/elseif logic again, do we have any other options for assigning a string based upon which integer was picked by the computer?

 Yes we do!
 A `switch`/`case` statement!